coderefinery/2020-05-25-online/hackmd-day3.md

     * Yes, another step.
     * You can delete remote branches from your terminal with `git push origin --delete branchname`.
 What I often do is to go to GitHub and delete them there by clicking on a trashcan in the branches overview.

-* I deleted the feature branch on GitHub but it shows up on my computer when I do a “git branch -a”
+* I deleted the feature branch on GitHub but it shows up on my computer when I do a `git branch -a`
     * `git fetch --prune` should remove these.
     * Since git is decentralized, these views don't automatically update.